-This study fortifies several research implications in existing theories in value cocreation, previous project management researches and studies on stakeholder satisfaction.
+This study fortifies several research implications in existing theories in value co-creation, previous project management research studies and studies on stakeholder satisfaction.
 Even though there is an ever-growing body of literature that investigates value co-creation and satisfaction, fewer exists on value co-creation in the management of stakeholders of construction projects.
-This research is in response to fill this perceived gap in the extant literature, by investigating the linkages between value co-creation and a project's success (schedule, budget, scope, and quality) and stakeholder's satisfaction.
+This research is in response to fill this perceived gap in the extant literature, by investigating the linkages between value co-creation and a project's success (schedule, budget, scope and quality) and stakeholder's satisfaction.

-Majority of the studies in the past were conceptual (Haddadi et al, 2016) and qualitative in nature (Smyth and Vaesken, 2018), thus not exploring the cause-and-effect relationships in the context of construction project management.
-The empirical findings provide evidence of the influence of value co-creation on stakeholder satisfaction of projects through its success, (see Figure 3).
+Majority of the studies in the past were conceptual (Haddadi, Johansen and Andersen, 2016) and qualitative in nature (Smyth, Lecoeuvre and Vaesken, 2018), thus not exploring the cause-and-effect relationships in the context of construction project management.
+The empirical findings provide evidence of the influence of value co-creation on stakeholder satisfaction of projects through its success (as shown in Figure 3).
 Thus, the theoretical framework in Figure 3 provides a summary of how value co-creation influences the satisfaction of project stakeholders.